 Study of how the Lord created the spiritual and natural worlds, with emphasis on humans as the purpose of creation.
 Vital relationships between the Creator and His creation, with the special role played by humans.
-Focus on teaching about order, influx, degrees, forms of use, and correspondence.
-Form and operation of spiritual thinking.
+Focus on teaching about form, order, degrees, influx, and conjunction.

 Text: Divine Love and Wisdom.